politecat314/MEBeauty_CNN/README.md

-# MEBeauty: Facial Beauty Analysis using CNNs
+# Facial Beauty Analysis using CNNs on the MEBeauty database

 This repository contains the implementation of our paper on Facial Beauty Analysis Using Distribution Prediction and CNN Ensembles.